 "Thane, clear the left.
 Tanner on the right," said Jefferies, more men and women seizing upon the ground in the other corridors.
 Tanner swept his flamethrower across the passage on the right, the writhing clusters of people screaming in pain as they slowly burned to death, and tried to split into individual creatures.
-I knelt upon the ground, bracing the electrical cannon against me as I prepared to fire down the corridor on the left.
+I knelt upon the bed of squirming limbs, bracing the electrical cannon as I prepared to fire down the corridor on the left.
 Tanner swore, and I looked back to see him prying away a disembodied hand that had leapt onto him, whipping it against the wall and unloading a swath of flame onto it.
 Looking back down the left, I pulled trigger, and the weapon began to slowly charge.
 I thought I could hear footsteps coming from just ahead, though I wondered if it was only my imagination.

 "Do you guys -" a stabbing pain shot through my body as I was knocked onto my back, my weapon tumbling across the ground.
 A long icicle had impaled me through the chest, blood gushing out from my armor as my cloaking field flickered away.

-"Contact left!" yelled Jefferies, firing his railgun at something in the darkness as Barry quickly joined him.
-A hulking man emerged from the shadow, standing at least seven feet tall, and wrapped in an armor of blackened plating and bloodstained razors, like he was wearing the carapace of a demonic knight.
+"Contact left!" yelled Jefferies, firing his railgun at something in the darkness while Barry quickly joined him.
+A hulking man emerged from the shadow, standing well over seven feet tall, and wrapped in an armor of blackened plating and bloodstained razors, like he was wearing the carapace of a demonic knight.
 I immediately recognized it as the same armor that littered the desert in Operation Osiris.
 His teeth had been filed into razor-sharp points, and his skin was marked with bleeding runes, shrugging off the blasts of railgun fire like they were nothing as a cloak of human flesh billowed in his wake.

-Sprite's lasers sliced across his armor in a flash of sparks, and the man growled in pain, conjuring a flickering light in his razor-tipped gauntlets, before lashing a wave of chilling power at Jefferies and Barry, freezing them in place in a sudden growth of ice, but Sprite managed to dodge out of the way, raking its lasers against the hulking figure once more.
+Sprite's lasers sliced across his armor in a flash of sparks, and the man growled in pain, conjuring a flickering light in his razor-tipped gauntlets, before lashing a wave of chilling power at Jefferies and Barry, freezing them in place with a sudden growth of ice, but Sprite managed to dodge out of the way, raking its lasers against the titanic figure once more.
 Noticing the charged electrical cannon nearby, I started to pull myself toward it as Tanner unloaded a stream of flame on the approaching man, who ignored it entirely as the fire burned upon his wicked armor, conjuring a spear of ice before launching it at Tanner.
-Tanner dove out of the way, and the spear shattered against the wall as my hands wrapped around the charged electrical cannon.
+Tanner dove out of the way, and the spear shattered against the wall while my hands wrapped around the charged electrical cannon.
 I angled it up at the armored figure before it could conjure another spear of ice, and pulled the trigger.
-The man's upper body exploded in a burst of gore and ricocheting shrapnel as the electrical shockwave ripped him apart, the glowing remnants of his lower body collapsing to the ground as I shook off the adrenaline, and slowly crawled to my feet, keeping the freezing spear embedded in my chest to slow the blood loss.
+The man's upper body exploded in a burst of gore and ricocheting shrapnel as the electrical shockwave ripped him apart, the glowing remnants of his lower body collapsing to the ground while I shook off the adrenaline, and slowly crawled to my feet, keeping the freezing spear embedded in my chest to slow the blood loss.
 Luckily, it barely missed my heart and lungs.